timlac/nexa-audio-normalization/README.md

 When running ffmpeg some of the normalized videos are silenced.
 However, converting the audio to AAC codec when running the normalization seems to fix this error.

+## Video Collection

+Video id number `A327` does not seem to have the emotion sadness...

+Video id number `A55` has a lot of different versions, maybe remove some?

+Video id number `A65` does not have any un-normalized clips in the folder, skipping...